-Well I’m really glad that you decided to do your due diligence & came here to this Home Cashflow Shortcut review before joining because I’m going to be sharing the REAL income statistics & you’ll soon see why things aren’t really as great as they’re made out to be.
+Well, I’m glad that you came here to this Home Cashflow Shortcut review because I’m going to be sharing the REAL income statistics & you’ll soon see why things aren’t really as great as they’re made out to be.

 As I briefly touched on above the Home Cashflow Shortcut system is a new system which has recently launched online and it essentially promises to provide a way for people to easily make lots of money online even if they’re brand new & have never made so much as a single penny in the past.